syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 {% endhighlight %}
 {% endtabs %}

-### ColorPicker
+### Colorpicker items

-By setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ColorPicker` you can render the ColorPicker item.
-You can also customize the ColorPicker item through [RibbonColorPickerSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html) which provides options such as `Value`, `Columns`, `ShowButtons` and more.
+You can render the built-in colorPicker Ribbon item by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ColorPicker`.
+You can also customize the colorPicker item through [RibbonColorPickerSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html), which provides options such as `Value`, `Columns`, `ShowButtons` and more.

 #### Value

-By using the [Value](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html#Syncfusion_EJ2_Ribbon_RibbonColorPickerSettings_Value) property you can specify the value color.
-The value should be a valid hex color code.
+You can use the [Value](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html#Syncfusion_EJ2_Ribbon_RibbonColorPickerSettings_Value) property to specify the color value.
+The value should be specified as Hex code.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}